-For a UE performing slice-based cell reselection if a cell fulfils the above criteria for cell reselection based on re-selection priority for the frequency and slice group derived according to clause 5.2.4.11, but this cell does not support the slice group (see clause 5.2.4.11), the UE shall re-derive a re-selection priority for the frequency by considering the slice group(s) supported by this cell (rather than those of the corresponding NR frequency) according to clause 5.2.4.11.
-This reselection priority shall be used until the highest ranked cell changes on the frequency, or new slice or slice group priorities are received from NAS.
+For a UE performing slice-based cell reselection if the best cell in a frequency fulfils the above criteria for cell reselection based on re-selection priority for the frequency and highest prioritised slice group derived according to clause 5.2.4.11, but this cell does not support the highest prioritised slice group (see clause 5.2.4.11), the UE shall re-derive a re-selection priority for the frequency by considering the highest prioritised slice group(s) supported by this cell (rather than those of the corresponding NR frequency) according to clause 5.2.4.11.
+This reselection priority shall be used until the highest ranked cell changes on the frequency, or SliceInformation received from NAS changes.
 UE shall ensure the cell reselection criteria above are fulfilled based on the newly derived priorities.

-Editor's note: Can be re-checked if there are still problems with UE measurements.